6 tips for transforming stagnating sales processes

 Structure the following elements with due diligence:

-Item description: The majority of merchandise management software programs do not permit long item descriptions.
-Use the text box, enter meaningful text and use descriptions that clearly indicate the function of the relevant component and what problem it will solve.
+Item description: The majority of merchandise management software programs provide a field for a long item descriptions.
+Use this text box for additional impact to your pitch.
+Enter meaningful text and use descriptions that clearly indicate the function of the relevant component and what problem it will solve.
 And don’t hold back when it comes to commending the product: “reliable, award-winning, robust, stable, bestseller, etc.”

 Intro text: Start with an intro text addressing the customer’s requirements (and if that’s not possible, at least do so in a cover letter) before providing the item list.
 Often it is already enough to exchange a few words adopted from the text module: “Attached please find your offer for Student Residences XY: reliable, robust and legally compliant WLAN for residents and visitors.
 You will need the following components:”